Colorado ex-Gov. Hickenlooper is no-show at ethics hearing

-DENVER (AP) — Democratic U.S. Senate candidate John Hickenlooper didn't appear Thursday at a Colorado Independent Ethics Commission, defying orders to do so as the commission considers a Republican complaint that private plane trips he took while he was Colorado's governor violated the state's gift ban.
+DENVER (AP) — Democratic U.S. Senate candidate John Hickenlooper didn't appear Thursday at a Colorado Independent Ethics Commission hearing, defying orders to do so as the panel considers a Republican complaint that private plane trips he took while governor of Colorado violated the state's gift ban.

 Mark Grueskin, an attorney for Hickenlooper, logged onto the remote hearing 15 minutes after it started, citing problems with his internet connection.
-He told commissioners that Hickenlooper's legal team had appealed to an appellate court a Wednesday night court order for Hickenlooper to appear.
+He told commissioners that Hickenlooper's legal team had appealed a Wednesday night court order for him to appear.

-Hickenlooper was also subpoenaed by the committee to appear but argued that the hearing's remote format violates his right to face his accusers in person.
+Hickenlooper was also subpoenaed by the commission to appear but argued the hearing's remote format violates his right to face his accusers in person.

+The Public Trust Institute, a conservative group that filed the complaint, also said it preferred an in-person hearing.

-He suggested in-person hearings be held in August — long after his June 30 Democratic primary against former Colorado House Speaker Andrew Romanoff to challenge Republican U.S. Sen. Cory Gardner in the November election.
+The commission had asked Hickenlooper to suggest some dates, and he proposed in-person hearings be held in August — long after his June 30 Democratic primary against former Colorado House Speaker Andrew Romanoff.
+The winner will challenge Republican U.S. Sen. Cory Gardner in the November tlection.

-The Public Trust Institute, a conservative group led by Frank McNulty, a former Republican speaker of the Colorado House, has alleged that Hickenlooper violated Colorado's ethics law by taking free flights on private jets as governor.
+The Public Trust Institute, led by Frank McNulty, a former Republican speaker of the Colorado House, has alleged that Hickenlooper violated Colorado's ethics law by taking free flights on private jets as governor.
 Hickenlooper, who was governor from 2011 to 2019, has denied the accusations as politically motivated.

 The complaint deals with travel to Turin, Italy, for a meeting of government, business and financial leaders, and a separate trip to Connecticut on a jet owned by billionaire Larry Mizel’s company, MDC Holdings, to preside at the commissioning of the USS Colorado, a U.S. Navy submarine.
 MDC Holdings is a large developer in Colorado.